Community Colleges & Healthcare Education

 You know you want to be a nurse, or a dental assistant, or a pediatrician.
 Helping people is a must, and no other career field appeals to you as much as healthcare does.
 But higher education can be expensive, and you need to work while in school, or maybe you have two littles at home who need your full attention.
 Balancing work, family, and a degree can be tough, but it doesn’t have to hinder you from a college education and a successful career working with patients in need.

 Healthcare remains one of the fastest-growing sectors in the economy today.
-The Bureau of Labor Statistics (BLS) estimates an 18% increase in the number of healthcare jobs between 2016 and 2026.
+The Bureau of Labor Statistics (BLS) estimates 1.8 million average between 2022 and 2032.
 And while four-year universities and for-profit schools have certificate and degree programs to help fill this demand, they may not have the flexibility or the cost structures that many students need.
 Let’s take a closer look at how community colleges are helping students get the healthcare training they need without breaking the bank.

 Affordable Tuition